sathiyamoorthy/sathiyamoorthy.github.io/_posts/2016-07-23-mongodb-replication.md

 Start mongod service on all the machine.

 ##Conculusion
-That's it.
+Thats it.
 Mongodb replication is ready to use in a secure way.
 Keep in mind that always go with an odd number of instance.
 3 server replica set can bear up to 1 failure, 5 server replica set can bear up to 2 failure, 7 can bear upto 3.